dwwhalen/visual-testing-sandbox/BLOG.md

 When the test runs, Playwright will look for a baseline image that matches the name of the project for which the test is running.
 Since I don't yet have baseline images for the projects I just added, Playwright will generate them for me.
 I can then review them and rerun the test to be sure all is green.

-Wity that would done I have 1 simple test taht rtuns in 5 brwser/viewport combinations, and verifies the screens match the baselimne files:
+With that done I have 1 simple test that runs in 5 browser/viewport combinations, and verifies the screens match the baseline files:

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/fibrkunselocxbz9tsbk.png)

 Boom!
 My first visual test is working locally.
-Next up, I could write more tests, but first I want to push this to GitHub and run this first test in the CI workflow.
+Next up, I could write more tests, but first I want to push this to GitHub and run it in the CI workflow.
 I just want to be sure it works, but really, what could go wrong?

 # Dealing with Challenge #1: different operating systems

-Hmmm, when I ran it in CI, I hit this error:
+Hmmm, when I ran it in CI, I get this error:

 ```console
 Error: A snapshot doesn't exist at /workspace/e2e-tests/blog.spec.ts-snapshots/landing-chromium-desktop-linux.png, writing actual.